EpiDoc/Stylesheets/README.txt

 	Oxygen transformation scenario) or batch-run upon a large collection of files via some other process (e.g. an Oxygen project, set of batch files, etc.).
-Call the start-edition.xsl stylesheet to create a HTML version of the output (this xsl calls both generic and specialized files needed), or start-txt.xsl to create a text-only version of the text output.
+Call the start-edition.xsl stylesheet to create a HTML version of the output (this XSL calls both generic and specialized files needed), or start-txt.xsl to create a text-only version of the text output.